kelvinlegacy/mission23_wiki/The-Creator.md

 1. What religion should I be?
      - He doesn’t mind and does not support any particular religion.
 He does not mind if you go to church.
 He doesn’t mind if you never go to church.
-     - He knows that people who regularly go to church are overall peaceful beings.
-Doves.
+     - He knows that people who regularly go to church are overall peaceful beings (doves).
+          - He caused “When the Doves Cry” to be written by Prince.
      - The Creator does **hear** all prayers.
-     -  “‘When the Doves Cry’ by Prince that’s not a couple, don’t think sex, think mom and child IN CHURCH.
-Don’t think four legged animal, think kills for money, beats his wife to a pulp animal.
-Oh, and that one verse repeated throughout from Pulp Ficion and stuff… Keep thinking about that verse.
-And no, He’s definitely no bitch.
-Stop cherry picking the Bible.”